 When it comes to turning radius, however, you would ideally get the tightest turning radius that suits your needs.
 A mobility scooter, even the smallest, usually requires more room to maneuver than a power or manual wheelchair, as they are primarily designed for outdoor use.
 With this in mind, only compact models are suitable for use around the home or other areas where maneuverability can be a challenge (for a tighter scooter turning radius, choose a 3-wheel model if possible).

 If you find that hallways, corners, or other places you need to turn don’t meet the turning radius requirements for your scooter, you may want to consider a buying a power wheelchair.
 Power wheelchairs typically have a significantly tighter turning radius due to their smaller, compact design.
-For maximum levels of mobility, comfort, and safety in tight spaces, the WHILL Model Ci personal electric vehicle turns easily thanks to its 30” turning radius.
-It safely navigates indoors as well as outdoors with its powerful 2WD, patented front omni-wheels, electromagnetic brakes, independent suspension, and anti-tip bars.
+For maximum levels of mobility, comfort, and safety in tight spaces, the WHILL Model Ci2 personal electric vehicle turns easily thanks to its 30” turning radius.
+It safely navigates indoors as well as outdoors with its powerful 2WD, patented front omni-wheels, electromagnetic brakes, 4-wheel suspension, and anti-tip bars.

 The bottom line